 - 5 ½-6 ½ cups all-purpose flour

-- 12 oz package chocolate chips I use dark semisweet
+- 12 oz package chocolate chips I use dark or semisweet chocolate chips

 Instructions